rhodriguerrier/lil_image_processor/README.md

 Future Work:
 - Allow chaining on image processes (e.g. being able to blur and then apply sobel edge detection in one command)
+- Add in some more basic image processes (e.g. rotation, resizing)
 - Allow custom kernel values for image effects
 - Add in concurrent calculations for convolutions.
 This is not necessary but for bigger images there is a half second-ish delay which would be nice to cut down
 - Better error handling